fiksn/kubestart/README.md

 --cluster-signing-cert-file="/etc/kubernetes/ca/ca.pem" --cluster-signing-key-file="/etc/kubernetes/ca/ca.key"
 ```

 flags to **kube-controller-manager** to automatically sign CSRs.
 The file locations (from above) are the defaults and as soon as the files exist csrapproving controller will do its job.
-As a word of wisdom, you might be careful about your CA keys as they could get easily compromised (so don't put the root CA of your PKI there).
+As a word of wisdom, you might want to be careful about your CA keys as they could get easily compromised (so don't put the root CA of your PKI there).

 Note that for each CSR an admin still has to manually approve it like: